 Where police information is required specifically for Family Court Proceedings, private and local authority solicitors, and in some cases, parties to those proceedings, may apply to the Police.
-The disclosure of relevant information may be made where consideration is being given by the Courts to children being taken into care or custody/access rights.
+The disclosure of relevant information may be made where consideration is being given by the Family Courts to children being taken into care or in relation to custody/access rights.
 An application form and a fee is required to be completed before consideration is given to any disclosure.
-For an application form or further information please contact: CumbriaDisclosureUnit@cumbria.police.uk
+For an application form or for further information please contact: Familycourtdisclosure@cumbria.police.uk

 Road Traffic Collisions

-Where police information is required in relation to a road traffic collision, a request should be sent by email to: firstname.lastname@example.org .
 Please note that dependent upon the information requested a fee may be payable for the provision of information.